febryvallenthnto/febryvallenthnto/README.md

 # 💫 About Me:
-I am a sixth-semester Information Systems student with interests in application development, website development, systems analysis, and database design.
+I am a sixth semester Information Systems student with interests in application development, website development, systems analysis, and database design.
 I understand the system design process, from requirements analysis to implementation.
 I enjoy learning new technologies, working collaboratively, and developing effective digital solutions to solve various business problems.

 ## 🌐 Socials: